preemptive/r8-docs/README.md

 ## Introduction

-## Enabling
+## Enabling R8

-You can enable a ProGuard or R8 in your Android project for a build type by using the `minifyEnabled` setting in your application or library's Gradle buildscript:
+You can enable ProGuard or R8 in your Android project for a build type by using the `minifyEnabled` setting in your application's or library's Gradle buildscript:

 ```gradle
 android {